Homemade Strawberry Popsicles

 - ½ cup (120 ml) Water

-- Puree - Wash, stalk, and hull the strawberries.
-Save about ½ cup of chopped strawberries for the mold and place the remaining in a blender.
-Pro tip - The chopped strawberries for the mold are optional.
-I like a few bit of frozen strawberries in my popsicles.1 lb Strawberries
+- Puree – Wash, stalk, and hull the strawberries.
+Save about 1/2 cup of chopped strawberries for the mold and place the remaining in a blender.1 lb Strawberries

-- Combine - Add the water, honey, and Greek yogurt.
+- Combine – Add the water, honey, and Greek yogurt.
 Blend until smooth.
-Taste and adjust sweetness and creaminess.
-Add more honey or yogurt as necessary.
-Pro tip - Depending on how sweet the strawberries are you may or may not need more honey.2 tablespoon Honey, ½ cup Water, ½ cup Greek yogurt or coconut cream
+Taste and adjust the sweetness and creaminess.
+Add more honey or yogurt as necessary.2 tbsp Honey, ½ cup Water, ½ cup Greek yogurt or coconut cream

 - Filling – Distribute the chopped strawberries equally between the popsicle mold cavities.
 Then, fill each cavity with the strawberry mixture.